My Favorite Way to Study Composition

 In the image above, my sketchbook and soft graphite pencil are at hand, and the painting I’m working from is immediately in front of me at a comfortable angle.
 This is so my eye travels the shortest possible distance to compare the image and the drawing.

-The first step is to find the proportion of the rectangle that I’m copying.
-I’d like you to do it by eye, and without a ruler, since we’re learning to trust our eye.
+A. Find the proportion of the rectangle that I’m copying.
 It needs to be the same proportion (size) as the rectangle in the reproduction.
-You can see faint lines to help show the center of the rectangle…and it’s okay of they are loose and sketchy at the start.
+If you need to use a ruler, feel free.
+Notice the faint “crosshair” lines to show the center of the rectangle…and it’s okay of they are loose and sketchy at the start.
+This division of the rectangle will help p you tell where the shapes in the painting are.

-The next step is to make a scale of 4 steps.
-Start by drawing a white box, two more empty boxes, and then a very dark box, like I’ve done at the base of the drawing above.
-This is the outside range of our pencil’s ability to create light and dark, and between those two boxes, create a light grey and a darker grey.
+B. Make a scale of 4 steps below the rectangle.
+Start by drawing a small white box, two more empty boxes, and then a very dark box, like I’ve done at the base of the drawing above.
+This is the outside range of our pencil’s ability to create light and dark.
+Between the black white box and the black box, create a light grey and a darker grey.
 Try to keep the steps between all four values even.

-Important-everything within your drawing is going to be in one of these four values, even though you’ll see many more values in the painting than four.
-Your challenge here, and the benefit of the exercise, is to simplify the many values of the painting into four.
+Important-everything within your drawing is going to be in one of these four values, even though you’ll see many more values in the painting.
+Your challenge here is to simplify the many values of the painting into four.

-As you start the drawing the outlines within the rectangle, start with the most important big shape.
+C. Start with a large shape first.
 The dark water forms a big shape, and the sky another, so I’d start with one of those.
-Try to place them as accurately as you can, and with a very light sketchy touch.
+Try to place them as accurately as you can, and with a very light, sketchy touch.
+If you can do so very lightly, it’s a good advantage.
 Study the original and compare the big shapes to what you’re making, and adjust if you see something that looks off.
-This is best so you can avoid relying on an eraser too much.
-Almost everything in any drawing will start out very light, very sketchy.
-You can always commit to going darker once you’ve confidently arrived at where the proper position truly is.
-It’s a great habit to learn.

-Our second step will be to take our lightest of the two grays and cover the paper with everything that isn’t going to be white, or grouped in the lightest of values.
+To begin this step, take the lightest of our two grays and cover the entire paper with it…except what is to be white.
 This is what I’ve done in the image below.
-I’m a right-hander, and so I usually do this with close hatching lines going right to left at a 45 degree angle.
-You can see what I did in the photo, and is the easiest and most natural way to lay down a gray.
-We’re reserving the white, much as a watercolor painter does… but everything else, being darker than our white (and very lightest color values) will at least be the second grey.
-So you can cover everything but the light group with our lightest grey.
+You can see what I did in the photo, and using light 45° strokes is the easiest and most natural way to lay down a gray.
+We’re “reserving the white”, much as a watercolor painter does… but everything else will at least be the second grey.
+So you can cover everything but the lightest shape with it.

 Third Step

-The addition of the first grey sets us up for the next, darkest grey, which is equidistant in value from the light grey to the black.
-The fact that we’ve already applied our light grey over everything that’s not in light now works to our advantage because that’s a good foundation for this dark grey value to follow.
-Anything that’s not in the darkest dark or the lightest grey will be made of this value, regardless of what type of object it happens to be.
+The addition of the first grey sets us up for the next, our darkest grey, which is 75% darker gray from the white to black.
+Since we’ve already applied our light grey over everything that’s not in the white value makes this step easier.
+Anything that’s not in the darkest dark or the lightest grey will be made of this, regardless of what type of object it happens to be.
 And remember, it’s only shapes we’re interested in, not any details.

-You’ll eventually see that this requires us to make decisions about how to group things simply.
-Four values aren’t nearly enough to account for everything we see in a painting, but that’s the good part…we now have to forget about what things “are” in the painting and work abstractly as a designer…grouping values together regardless of what they represent (sky, water, hills, etc.) in the picture.
+One thing you’ll probably realize is that all of this requires you to make decisions about how to group things simply.
+Four values aren’t nearly enough to account for everything we see in a painting, but that’s the good part…we now have to forget about what things “are” in the painting and work as a designer…grouping values together regardless of what they represent (sky, water, hills, etc.) in the picture.

 Final Step

 After doing so, I finally clean up the whites a bit with my eraser, re-adjust the values a bit overall, and enjoy the drawing and painting.
-A light application of a spray fixative isn’t out of the question, either.
+A light application of a spray fixative will preserve it for years to come.

 Conclusion

-One of the main task of the painter is to arrange and organize the content of the work.
-Most come to realize the importance of this later rather than early.
-The wealth of preliminary sketches and drawings and by the great painters often show how important they knew this branch of the work to be.
-With this method and some practice, you can learn the thinking they put into their own paintings, which is information that you probably can’t get by just looking and admiring.
+One of the main task of the painter is to arrange and organize what you paint.
+Determine what’s important, and discard everything that isn’t.
+With this method and some practice, you can learn the thinking artist’s you admire put into their own paintings, which is information that you won’t get by just looking and admiring.

-Another great benefit is that when you are in the field working out a painting, or in a studio with a model, or a still life, this practice is a perfect skill set to help you quickly determine your design.
+And finally, the greatest benefit comes when you are in the field working out a painting, or in a studio with a painting, this skill will certainly help you quickly determine your best design.

 I hope you’ll give this a try…and would love to hear about your experience or any questions.
 Feel free to comment, and GOOD LUCK!